Gradient Perturbation is Underrated for Differentially Private Convex Optimization: Main Results

-The expectation is taken over the algorithm randomness if without specification.
-Theorem~\ref{thm:DP-GD-SC} significantly improves the original analysis of DP-GD because of our arguments in Section~\ref{sec:main}.
-If $\nu=0$, then the curvatures are flatten in all directions.
-One example is the linear function, which is used by \cite{bassily2014differentially} to derive their utility lower bound.
+Theorem~\ref{thm:DP-GD} only depends on the expected curvature $\nu$ over the training path. \end{remark} Theorem~\ref{thm:DP-GD} significantly improves the original analysis of DP-GD because of our argument in Section~\ref{sec:main}.
+We note that if $\nu=0$, then the curvatures are flatten in all directions.
+One example is the dot product function, which is used by \cite{bassily2014differentially} to derive their utility lower bound.
 Such simple function may not be commonly used as loss function in practice.
-Nonetheless, we give the utility guarantee for the case of $\nu=0$ in Theorem~\ref{thm:DP-GD-C}.